It’s common knowledge that SEO & Online reviews are closely linked. The importance of reviews for SEO is undeniable.

 - Encourage the customer to do business with you again

 It’s vital to remember that the way in which you respond to online reviews says far more about your business than the actual review itself.
-Many brands and business have done very well out of this by boxing clever and turning even negative sentiment into genuine brand loyalty and in turn, excellent rankings.
+Many brands and businesses have done very well out of this by boxing clever and turning even negative sentiment into genuine brand loyalty and in turn, excellent rankings.

-Which Review platform is best for SEO
+Which review platform is best for SEO

 When examining the importance of reviews for SEO, you’ve got to consider which platform is best for you.
 This is where things get more convoluted.
 There are hundreds of review sites out there at the moment, with every niche and outlet covered.
 You’ll want to identify and target which platform is best for your business and start gathering reviews there.
-For example if you’re more of a B2B organisation, there’s no real point in chasing Yelp reviews.
+For example, if you’re more of a B2B organisation, there’s no real point in chasing Yelp reviews.

 Not all review sites & platforms are equal in the almighty eyes of Google — even if it’s a verified Google Review Partner.
 When chasing up review sites for SEO purposes you’ll have to consider a number of factors.